- Check Your Credit Reports

 1. Check Your Credit Reports

-The first step is to check our credit report and see where the issues lie.
+The first step to fixing your credit to buy a house is to check your credit report and see where the issues lie.
 Most lenders like to see you have a score in the high 600s but will accept scores as low as 620.
 You could also use a government loan program with even lower credit requirements, such as an FHA or VA loan.
 Knowing what is causing your score to be low is also helpful so you can adequately address the issue.

-The easiest way to raise your credit score as soon as possible is to pay down as much debt as possible.
-Most lenders like to see your total debt not exceed 30% of your total credit and your debt-to-income ratio is 28% or lower.
+The easiest way to raise your credit score as soon as possible so that you can buy a house is to pay down as much debt as possible.
+Most lenders like to see your total debt not exceed 30% of your total credit, and your debt-to-income ratio is 28% or lower.
 So, if you make $50,000 annually, you should have no more than $14,000 worth of debt.
 Although it may not be possible to pay off all your debt at once, the more you can pay down, the better your score will be.

 3. Dispute Any Errors